Skip to content

 We have been working with Forestry England and Natural England since 2015 to reinstate historic wood pasture and restore wildlife.

 Documented evidence shows the presence of wood pasture at Croft throughout the 18th and 19th centuries.
-During the 1950s, the Forestry Commission planted conifers that could deliver soft wood for the timber market.
+During the 1950s, the Forestry Commission planted conifers that could quickly grow soft wood for the timber market.

 As these conifers reached maturity and were ready to be harvested, Forestry England made a commitment to work with the Trust to enable the full restoration of the wood pasture.
 This has involved removing 28 hectares (70 acres) of non-native conifers from the central part of Croft Wood.